Monitoring Kubernetes

 2blacklist.kubernetes_namespace = ^namespace0$

-Or stream only the pods from the namespace1 and namespace2 namespaces.
+Or to stream only Pods from namespace1 and namespace2:

 1[input.kubernetes_watch::pods]